You hear it all the time; “Protein is important”. It’s true, but it can get overwhelming to figure out how to get enough protein in your food.

 Next, let’s break down how a protein bar and protein powder differs in nutritional value.

 A protein bar makes a strong case for being the better meal option compared to a protein shake.
 If you need a quick and easy snack, a protein bar comes more readily available anytime with no elaborate prep needed.
 Plus, most bars have a variety of flavors available, so you can have a different one for every snack.
+Check out some of the best meal replacement bars here.

 I’ve noticed that food products like protein bars usually come high in carbohydrates, which can be used by the body for recovery and repair after a fitness workout.
 It also can have other healthy nutrients like vitamin B6, C, E, and B12.